-Administered by the Health Resources and Services Administration, this need-based scholarship supports disadvantaged students enrolled in an accredited nursing program.
-Recipients receive tuition support and a monthly stipend to support full-time enrollment (2018-2019 academic year monthly stipend: $1,363).
+The Health Resources and Services Administration administers this need-based scholarship.
+It supports disadvantaged students enrolled in an accredited nursing program.
+Recipients receive tuition support and a monthly stipend to fund full-time enrollment.

-This scholarship applies directly to state residents of Georgia, and prioritizes students working in this state post graduation.
-Applicants must be a state resident of Georgia, be a registered nurse with a GPA of 2.5 or higher in previous education, and pursuing a bachelor’s degree in nursing.
+This scholarship applies to residents of Georgia and prioritizes students working post graduation.
+Applicants must be a state resident of Georgia, a registered nurse with at least a 2.25 GPA, and pursuing a bachelor's degree in nursing.

-Sponsored by B4 Brands, this scholarship supports non-traditional students returning to school for a nursing associate or bachelor’s degree.
-Applications require a completed form, an essay, three letters of recommendation, and verification of enrollment from your institution.
+Sponsored by B4 Brands, this scholarship supports nontraditional students returning to school for a nursing associate or bachelor's degree.
+Applications require a completed form, an essay, three letters of recommendation, and verification of enrollment.

-Provided by the Daughters of the Revolution (DAR), this scholarship is for students in financial need enrolled in an accredited nursing institution.
-Applicants must submit a standard scholarship packet to the DAR along with verification of enrollment from your nursing institution (membership in the DAR is not required).
+Provided by the Daughters of the Revolution (DAR), this scholarship is for students in financial need.
+Applicants must submit materials to the DAR along with verification of enrollment.
+(Membership in the DAR is not required.)

 The Emergency Nurses Association (ENA) provides various scholarships for nurses and medical professionals in emergency care.
 Applicants must hold BCEN credentials and must pursue a bachelor's degree in nursing (BSN).